What Is the Typical Job Description for a Quality Assurance Manager?

 What Kind of Salary Could I Make?

 O*Net, the U.S. Department of Labor's career database, reported that quality control systems managers made an annual median salary over $92,000 as of May 2014 (www.onetonline.org).
-However, the organization's predictions for the future of the profession showed a decline of 3% between 2012-2022.
+The BLS predicted that jobs would grow at a 6% rate between 2012-2022 for all quality control inspectors.
 The BLS stated that quality inspectors primarily found work through employment services agencies, but a significant number also worked in the aerospace, plastics, electronics and automobile industries.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: